x186k/deadsfu/notes/design-diary.md

 So, a panic inside pion (hostile sdp?) would not then be terminating the http handler, but would be terminating the peerconn creation GR.
 This is not a final answer on where to best do PC creation, but something to consider.

+## 12/14/21 Why tracks to multiple PeerConns as allowed by Pion doesn't work for us.

+Note: we cannot use the Pion feature where a TrackLocalStaticRTP can be bound to multiple PeerConns.
+Why?
+When we switch an output track from PC1 to PC2, we need to maintain RTP clock/seqnos, but the group writing to a number of tracks only takes *one* RTP packet, so you cannot have individual different clocks and seqnos for each packet.
+Thus switching a receiver between two different TrackLocalStaticRTP just isn't usable.

+## 12/14/21 switching design notes

+One of the most important things, is that, all writes _TrackLocalWriter.WriteRTP()_ are *performed in correct order*.
+Hopefully, it is not an async call!
+LOL
+Anyway, to maintain this requirement one of two things must happen:
+1. All WriteRTPs happen on the same GR as add and delete updates
+2. All writes take a mutex for the group, and track switchers take both the mutexs of from old-group and new-groups.

+So, basically, take two mutexs when switching tracks, or use a single GR with sync writes, and sync adds/dels.